Tyugar/website-course-project/README.md

 # website-course-project

-This is my simple website project developed together with my Fellow xxx for Internet Technologies course during our third year of study on faculty of Automatic Control, Electronics and Computer Science on Silesian University of Technology.
+This is my simple website project developed together with my fellow StruzikKuba for Internet Technologies course during our third year of study on faculty of Automatic Control, Electronics and Computer Science on Silesian University of Technology.

 Our project is a whisky rating website.
 Visitors can register an account and then find informations about many different whiskys and of course review them .These reviews are visible for other users who can upvote them if they agree.
 Website allows users to browse whisky in many different categories and rankings and also to search particular whisky by its name.